Classic Rock Bands That Released Three Perfect Albums In A Row

 The studio albums do well, but really, AC/DC is most at home on the stage, and seem just as happy to crank out the older tunes as the new ones, no doubt due to the reaction of their always ecstatic fans.
 But there is a trilogy that arguably marks their greatest music, and Powerage starts off with the most hooks and catchy music ever on an AC/DC album.
 It is their high water mark perhaps with Back In Black for memorable riffs.
 Songs like “Down Payment Blues” “Riff Raff” their greatest scorching song, and “Sin City” make it legendary.

-Then, Highway To Hell comes through, with Bon Scott’s best vocal performance, and the title track that opens the US market in a big way as openers for the biggest bands criss crossing the states, and probably sorry they asked the Young brothers to come along.
-Of course the last of the trilogy period here needs no introduction or historical visitBack In Black.
-When Bon Scott suddenly died of alcohol poisoning the band decided to get on with it, found and hired the gravel voiced Brian Johnson and created one of the highest selling albums of all time.
-Follow up albums had their ups and downs, but this was the golden age for AC/DC.
+Then, Highway To Hell comes through, with Bon Scott’s best vocal performance and the title track that opens the US market in a big way as openers for the most significant bands crisscrossing the states, and probably sorry they asked the Young brothers to come along.
+Of course, the last part of the trilogy period here needs no introduction or historical visitBack In Black.
+When Bon Scott suddenly died of alcohol poisoning, the band decided to get on with it, found and hired the gravel-voiced Brian Johnson, and created one of the highest-selling albums of all time.
+Follow-up albums had their ups and downs, but this was the golden age for AC/DC.

 Led Zeppelin

-I was going to stay away from Led Zeppelin because they had such a great body of music to begin with.
+I was going to stay away from Led Zeppelin because they had such a significant body of music.
 However, I thought a little about it, and there are indeed two “trilogy” eras – the first six albums.
 Allow me to explain.
-Led Zeppelin came on like gangbusters after Jimmy Page decided after Keith Moon’s comment that his (Jimmy’s) new band would go over like a lead zeppelin to name his group exactly that.
-But while finding John Paul Jones wasn’t difficult, both Jimmy Page and Jones well seasoned studio musicians in London, somehow Robert Plant and his incredible voice found its way to the attention of Page, who liked it, and Plant wanted John Bonham as drummer.
+Led Zeppelin came on like gangbusters after Jimmy Page decided after Keith Moon’s comment that his (Jimmy’s) new band would go over like a lead Zeppelin to name his group precisely that.
+But finding John Paul Jones wasn’t tricky; both Jimmy Page and Jones are well-seasoned studio musicians in London.
+Somehow, Robert Plant and his incredible voice found its way to the attention of Page, who liked it, and Plant wanted John Bonham as drummer.

 The rest is history, and there are several books you can read about it.
-But the first album, pretty much a parallel album if not a knock off of Jeff Beck Group’s Truth, was rawer and with faster tunes like “Communication Breakdown” and psychedelic portions thrown in, it was bigger with the younger high school age classes, who liked their music a little heavier than their older brothers and sisters who still thought The Byrds and CSN & Y were heavy enough.
+But the first album, pretty much a parallel album if not a knockoff of Jeff Beck Group’s Truth, was rawer and with faster tunes like “Communication Breakdown” and psychedelic portions thrown in; it was more significant with the younger high school-age classes, who liked their music a little heavier than their older brothers and sisters who still thought The Byrds and CSN & Y were heavy enough.
 We see the pattern for the first triple set.
-II followed, again with more blues, and a definite rip off on “The Lemon Song” of Robert Johnson, but “Whole Lotta Love” alone got the fans going.
+II followed, again, with more blues and a definite rip-off of “The Lemon Song” of Robert Johnson, but “Whole Lotta Love” alone got the fans going.

-We follow up this monumental album with the equally stunning experimental Houses Of The Holy that wisely stays off IV’s turf, but nonetheless gives us some fantastic material, “The Rain Song”, “No Quarter” and “Over The Hills And Far Away.”
+We follow up this monumental album with the equally stunning experimental Houses Of The Holy that wisely stays off IV’s turf but gives us some fantastic material, “The Rain Song,” “No Quarter,” and “Over The Hills And Far Away.”
 To close this trilogy and article, we got Physical Graffiti.
-It is my favorite Led Zeppelin album, and the songs are just untouchable.
-It is a masterpiece, and is ageless.
-“Kashmir” “In The Light” and “Ten Years Gone” alone make this album the brilliant music it is.
+It is my favorite Led Zeppelin album, and the songs are untouchable.
+It is a masterpiece and is ageless.
+“Kashmir,” “In The Light,” and “Ten Years Gone” alone make this album the brilliant music it is.
 No wonder the “trilogy” stopped here.

 More Classic Rock Bands That Released Three Perfect Albums In A Row